 SHARE LIFE WITH OUR SHEPHERD -Homebound members receive a packet from OSLCS every month which includes bulletins, emails, birthday/anniversary lists, and devotionals.
 Members of the Ladies Circle contributed to this month’s packet with homemade greeting cards and inspiring messages.
 If you would like to be involved in our homebound ministry, please contact the church office.

 IN OUR PRAYERS

-Frank Birerly, Tee Lipsey, Marie Olson, Becky Roth, Doreen Schneider, Dian Summerlot, Laurie Tucker, and Tim Yeadon.
-For all of our homebound members including Kay Levenhagen.
+Jeff Bick, Mark Galenski, Mark Godby, Katie Koontz, Tee Lipsey, Anna Rosebrough, Becky Roth, Doreen Schneider, Norie Strakis, Dian Summerlot, and John Widau.
+For all of our homebound members including Orpha Harris.
+For all missionaries, including Connor Colangelo, Lutheran Young Adult Corps, serving at Trinity in St. Louis.
 For all who are imprisoned.
-For all missionaries, including Alyssa Anders, LCMS missionary to Russia.
 For all persecuted Christians throughout the world.
-For our active military, including Dylan Pliska-Lyndoe and Rex Rafferty.
+For our active military, including Dominick Greci, Dylan Pliska-Lyndoe and Rex Rafferty.